Inpatient Rehabilitation for Parkinson’s

 In addition, the rehabilitation team includes, nurses, case managers, pharmacists, psychologists, care transition coordinators and nutritionists.
 The length of stay at Encompass Health hospitals varies depending on a patient’s condition and needs, as well as functional improvements made during their stay.

-Parkinson’s patients demonstrate freezing moments, difficulty with initiating and ceasing a movement, hyperkinesia (reduced amplitude/intensity of movement) resulting in shuffling gait pattern (short discontinuous steps, heel drag/tip toe walking, poor or impaired arm swing, trunk rotation), hypophonia (loss of loudness of speech), micrographia (progressive loss of font size while writing), uncoordinated movements, forward stooped posture and loss of balance (usually backwards) resulting in frequent falls.
+People with Parkinson’s demonstrate freezing moments, difficulty with initiating and ceasing a movement, hyperkinesia (reduced amplitude/intensity of movement) resulting in shuffling gait pattern (short discontinuous steps, heel drag/tip toe walking, poor or impaired arm swing, trunk rotation), hypophonia (loss of loudness of speech), micrographia (progressive loss of font size while writing), uncoordinated movements, forward stooped posture and loss of balance (usually backwards) resulting in frequent falls.

 Physical therapy for Parkinson’s patients focuses on improving movement coordination; quality of walking to a more rhythmic and coordinated pattern; postural stability for more upright posture; ability to get in and out of bed/chair with minimal or no help; and range of motion in limbs, trunk and neck in order to reduce the burden of care on caregivers.